josmar-crwdstffng/angular/aio/content/guide/hierarchical-dependency-injection.md

 Just as with the `FlowerService` example, the `AnimalService` is provided in the `<app-child>` `@Component()` decorator.
 This means that since the injector first looks in the `ElementInjector` of the component, it finds the `AnimalService` value of dog \(<code>&#x1F436;</code>\).
-It doesn't need to continue searching the `ElementInjector` tree, nor does it need to search the `ModuleInjector`.
+It does not need to continue searching the `ElementInjector` tree, nor does it need to search the `ModuleInjector`.

 ### `providers` vs. `viewProviders`